 Maori Tattoo Designs today

 Celebrities with Maori Tattoos

-Singer, Robbie Williams has a Maori sleeve tattoo design on his arm, designed by Dutch tattoo artist Henk Schiffmacher.
+Singer Robbie Williams has a Maori sleeve tattoo design on his arm, designed by Dutch tattoo artist Henk Schiffmacher.

-Singer and Guitarist, Ben Harper has Maori tattoo designs all over his body.
+Singer and Guitarist, Ben Harper, has Maori tattoo designs all over his body.

 The former boxer, Mike Tyson, has a tribal tattoo design on his face, most likely inspired by the traditional Maori facial tattoo idea.